 Leave a generous width between beds for the pathways

-It helps when pathways between raised beds are wide enough for a small wheelbarrow.
+It helps when pathways between beds are wide enough for a small wheelbarrow.
 For grass pathways, make sure they are at least wide enough for a weedeater or a small mower.
 (In our raised bed gardens the pathways are 22″ wide.)